GiazhenChen/starter-hugo-academi/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hello, I'm Jiazhen "George" Chen.
-Currently, I work as a research assistant at the State Key Laboratory for Friction and Wear at Tsinghua University.
+Hello, This is Jiazhen "George" Chen(陈佳镇).
+Currently, I work as a research assistant at the State Key Laboratory of Tribology In Advanced Equipment at Tsinghua University.
 I am a member of Professor Dan Guo's research group.
 My research project aims to understand the impact of texture on the formation of PTFE transfer films.
 I am passionate about finding solutions to minimize energy loss due to friction and implementing improvements through the use of innovative materials.
+Before joining SKLT，I
 {style="text-align: justify;"}